2022 DESERT NIGHT ACOUSTIC MUSIC CAMP

 AT THE BLACK RANGE LODGE in KINGSTON, NM

 We invite you to join THE HARD ROAD TRIO at the historic Black Range Lodge on the edge of the Gila Wilderness for three full days of acoustic music, quality instruction and an excellent gathering of players, singers and writers.
-Camp takes place over Columbus Day Weekend, beginning with happy hour on Thursday and closing with a 3pm concert Sunday which is open to the public.
+Camp takes place over Columbus Day/Indigenous Peoples Weekend, beginning with a 5pm happy hour and dinner on Thursday evening and ending after lunch on Sunday.
 Please note that lodging and meals are arranged with Catherine at the Black Range Lodge.
 Camping spaces are available.
-Please contact her at 575.895.5652 or firstname.lastname@example.org.
+Please contact her at 575.895.5652 or email@example.com.

 Songwriting, clawhammer banjo, finger style guitar

 While a faculty member at the Santa Fe University of Art and Design, Tom taught the acoustic Americana ensemble, songwriting seminar, folk guitar and banjo.
 He is also a landscape gardener.
 His background includes many years as performing/recording musician and stage, film and TV actor and musician in a wide range of styles.
 Tom played with the Fast Peso String Band and is currently a member of the folk/Americana band Bootleg Prophets.
 His big secret is that he worked as a chimney sweep in the early ‘80’s!
 Tom shares folk music from around the world (especially old recordings) with listeners every Sunday morning on his show on KSFR FM, “Folk Remedy.”